scottzach1/Project-Beans/project_requirement/project-requirement.md

 ### 6.1 Assumptions and dependencies

 - **Interaction with Mission Control Project** - A fully functioning avionics package relies on a reliable, fully developed mission control software provided by a separate team.
-This is due to the fact that the mission control software is responsible for monitoring the launch environment to determine whether or not a rocket launch is safe.
-An agreed upon communications protocol between the rocket and mission control is required.
+This is due to the fact that the mission control software is responsible for monitoring the launch environment to determine whether or not the environment permits a safe launch.
+An agreed upon communications protocol between the rocket and mission control is required to enable the rocket to communicate between itself and mission control.

 - **Interaction with Simulation Project** - The PID of the control system is too costly to test with real launches.
 This project assumes that the testing of the control system will be happening in a simulated environment, as facilitated by monte carlo software developed by a separate team.

 ### 6.2 Acronyms and abbreviations

 IMU (Inertial Measurement Unit): A device capable of sensing forces acting on a physical body.

 CI/CD (Continuous Integration/Continunous Delivery): The software process of merging version control branches into a single branch and conducting software operations and workflow (i.e testing) in an automated fashion.

 NZCAA (New Zealand Civil Aviation Authority): Governing body with regards to